 Vaccine solutions to expand protection against a global threat

 Public health leaders agree that the best way to control the spread of influenza is through vaccines.
 Each year, seasonal influenza causes 250,000 to 500,000 deaths and up to 5 million cases of severe illness.
-In today’s interconnected world, the virus has the potential to cause up to 60 million deaths, mostly in the developing world, if a highly virulent pandemic strain were to emerge.
-But, even today, influenza morbidity is overlooked in some regions.
-The development of new vaccines, increased vaccine production, and regionally appropriate strategies for vaccine use are essential to being able to meet the global population’s needs during seasonal and pandemic outbreaks.
+In today’s interconnected world, the virus has the potential to cause millions of deaths, mostly in the developing world, if a highly virulent pandemic strain were to emerge.
+Developing new vaccines, increasing vaccine production, and gaining a better understanding of current vaccine performance are essential for addressing the global population’s annual and pandemic influenza needs.

-PATH is doing its part in the global fight against influenza by implementing a multifaceted strategy to expand influenza vaccine solutions that will be optimal for the developing world.
-We are accelerating the development of new influenza vaccines that can be accessible and affordable for people in low-resource countries in influenza outbreaks.
-We are also working to gain a better understanding of influenza disease patterns in tropical, developing countries and to determine if current vaccines can be appropriate solutions for these regions.
-Finally, we are helping emerging-country manufacturers produce influenza vaccines for pandemic preparedness.
+PATH is doing its part to respond to these needs by implementing multiple strategies to expand influenza vaccine solutions that will be optimal for the developing world.
+We are accelerating the development of new influenza vaccines that can be accessible and affordable for people in low-resource countries in influenza outbreaks, helping additional manufacturers to produce affordable influenza vaccines and enhance the world’s influenza vaccine supply, and generating additional data on the performance of influenza vaccines in populations particularly susceptible to the virus.

 Innovation in influenza vaccine development

-With vaccine development resources mostly concentrated in the industrialized world, low-income countries face great challenges in protecting their populations in a pandemic.
-They are often unable to afford or access critical vaccines that can help them prevent the spread of disease within their own communities, as well as to the rest of the world.
-With a gap of several billion courses between today’s influenza vaccine production capacity and what is needed to protect the global population in a pandemic, global health leaders recognize that the participation of many vaccine suppliers worldwide is vital to meeting pandemic demand.
-Emerging-country vaccine manufacturers will play an important role to this end and are expanding their efforts to produce high-quality, lifesaving influenza vaccines at lower cost.
+With vaccine development resources mostly concentrated within a limited number of vaccine manufacturers in high-income countries, preparedness needs for both annual and pandemic influenza are frequently left unmet in low-income countries.
+These low-resource countries are often unable to afford or access critical vaccines that can help them prevent the spread of the disease within their own communities, as well as to the rest of the world.
+With a gap of several billion courses between today’s influenza vaccine production capacity and what is needed to protect the global population, global health leaders recognize that the participation of many vaccine suppliers is vital to meeting needs for annual and pandemic influenza control worldwide.
+Supporting the ability of additional manufacturers to enter the market and produce high-quality, lifesaving influenza vaccines at lower cost will play an important role to this end.

-Vietnam is one such country with the potential to supply safe and effective influenza vaccines that can be affordable and accessible for the global population in a future pandemic.
-With a US$7.9 million award from the US Department of Health and Human Services, PATH is helping to enhance sustainable influenza vaccine production in Vietnam.
-Ultimately, the aim is to advance locally produced influenza vaccine candidates through clinical evaluation.
-This project is an important step toward increasing local and regional vaccine supplies and improving real-time response in an influenza pandemic.
+We are supporting countries with the potential to supply safe and effective influenza vaccines that can be affordable and accessible to populations for annual immunization as well as in a future pandemic.
+Through a cooperative agreement with the US Department of Health and Human Services, PATH is helping to improve sustainable influenza vaccine production capacity by supporting vaccine manufacturers in Brazil, China, India, Serbia, and Vietnam.
+This project is an important step toward increasing local and regional seasonal influenza vaccine supplies and improving real-time response in an influenza pandemic.

 - Advancing New Technologies Against a Global Threat fact sheet